 If you have a commercial rental policy:

-- Any commercial rental insurance policy that meets Turo’s requirements may enroll in Turo’s owner-provided insurance program, provided your insurance provider approves.
+- Any commercial rental insurance policy that meets Turo’s requirements may enroll in Turo’s Commercial Host program, provided your insurance provider approves.

-- If you list any vehicle and decline a protection package in order to offer your own commercial rental insurance directly to your guest, any additional car(s) you list on Turo will automatically be set to decline a protection package.
+- If you list any vehicle and decline a protection plan in order to offer your own commercial rental insurance directly to your guest, any additional car(s) you list on Turo will automatically be set to decline a protection plan.

 - You may not list or deliver your vehicle(s) on Turo outside of Germany.